yadavanuj44/birthday-lucky-checker/README.md

 # birthday lucky checker
- check if your birthday is lucky made using HTML5, CSS3, javascript and VanillaJS in VSCode.
+ check if your birthday is lucky \n
+ Made using HTML5, CSS3, javascript and VanillaJS in VSCode.